 - Tour Counselor

 There were about 81,700 jobs for Travel Agent in 2016 (in the United States).
 There is little to no growth in job opportunities for Travel Agent.
-Due to new job openings and attrition, there will be an average of 7,800 job openings in this field each year.
+The BLS estimates 7,800 yearly job openings in this field.

 The states with the most job growth for Travel Agent are Washington, Alaska, and Maryland.
 Watch out if you plan on working in Wisconsin, Ohio, or North Dakota.
 These states have the worst job growth for this type of profession.

 Travel Agents make between $22,370 and $66,080 a year.